PrincipalsOffice/CSV-Trie-Search/README.md

 ## Design considerations
 I chose the Python3+Flask stack since it's what I am most familiar with for prototyping.
 Instead of loading the datasets into a database, I implemented a simple in-menory trie.

-Due to time constraints, I was focused on delivering the required features, and there are certainly many parts that can be improved (e.g. validation, error checking).

 Backend:
 The server would load the csv into a trie in memory during startup, so it might take a while (~2 mins).